PSU-ICDS/icds_docs/docs/running-jobs/batch-jobs.md

 | `squeue -u <userid>` | check on jobs submitted by `<userid>` |
 | `scancel <jobID>` | cancel the job |

-When you execute `sbatch myJob.sh`, SLURM responds with something like
+When you execute `sbatch myJob.sh`, Slurm responds with something like
 ```
 Submitted batch job 25789352
 ```
-To check on your jobs, execute `squeue -u <userID>`; SLURM responds with something like
+To check on your jobs, execute `squeue -u <userID>`; Slurm responds with something like
 ```
 JOBID		PARTITION	NAME		USER	ST	TIME	NODES	NODELIST(REASON)
 25789352	open 		myJob.sh	abc123	R	1:18:31	1		p-sc-2008